EDtv: Box office

-EDtv opened in third place behind Forces of Nature and Analyze This, making $8.3 million during its opening weekend.
+EDtv opened in third place behind Forces of Nature and Analyze This, making $8.3 million during its first weekend.
 The film was a box-office failure, grossing $35.2 million against a production budget of $80 million.

 Critical response

-On review aggregator Rotten Tomatoes, EDtv has an approval rating of 63%, based on 48 reviews, with an average rating of 6.3/10.
+On review aggregator Rotten Tomatoes, EDtv has an approval rating of 64%, based on 47 reviews, with an average rating of 6.3/10.
 The site's consensus states: "If it's not as ambitious as The Truman Show in satirizing the voyeuristic nature of television, EdTV is an amiable, witty comedy with fine performances from Matthew McConaughey and Woody Harrelson."
-On Metacritic the film has a rating of 48 out of 100, based on reviews from 26 critics, indicating "mixed or average" reviews.
+On Metacritic, the film has a rating of 48 out of 100, based on reviews from 26 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Ross Anthony of Hollywood Report Card questioned the plausibility of parts of the script but wrote: "Though the thunder of its big idea may have been lost to The Truman Show [...], this screenplay still has real and punchy dialogue.
 Despite its faults EDtv will engage from beginning till end."

 Roger Ebert, Chicago Sun-Times, gave the film 2 and a 1/2 out of 4 stars.
 Ebert stated that although they share the same idea, The Truman Show is a parable, and EDtv is an ambitious sitcom.
 Ebert wondered what type of person would sign up for a show like this, and did not believe that Ed is that kind of person, so "the film never quite feels convincing."

+Janet Maslin of The New York Times wrote in her review: "In his good-humored, deceptively easygoing satire EdTV, Ron Howard holds up a fun-house mirror to a world ruled by voyeurism and specious fame."